Mindful Parenting for Hard Moments

 Backtalk

-Cue: feel your feet before answering.
+Cue: feel the warm cup in your palms before you answer.
 Script: “I hear you are mad; the tablet is still done.”
 Boundary: “You can disagree without insulting me.”

 Public meltdowns